Bambo-Rambo/RNG-Guides/NormalWild-FS-RNG.md

 * [XY](https://imgur.com/a/pGk0bhM)
 * [ORAS](https://imgur.com/a/B3URhjo)

-You can't trigger encounters directly from booting the game so a few steps are required to get rid of that restriction (around 5 for grass and more for caves).
+You can't trigger encounters directly from booting the game so a few steps are required to get rid of that restriction (around 5 for grass/flowers and more for caves).

 For consistency purposes, I always waste a whole repel.